Local Plumbing Leak Detection in West Allis, WI

 Not every hidden leak is pressurized — a cracked drain line leaks only when a fixture runs.
 Isolating supply from drain by pressure test tells us which system to chase.

-- On-site diagnosis.
-On arrival we diagnose the leak detection on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- We diagnose on-site.
+The tech diagnoses your leak detection at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

-- Same-visit fix.
-Most leak detection work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+- Done the same visit.
+Most leak detection work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

 How much does leak detection cost in West Allis, WI?

-Why homeowners in West Allis, WI choose us for leak detection
+Why West Allis, WI homeowners choose us for leak detection

 We quote leak detection on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak detection quote is written and good for 30 days.